WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Events_and_IObservable/index.md

 ---
 layout: Meadow
 title: Events and IObservable
-subtitle: Standard and advanced notification subscription in Meadow.
+subtitle: Understanding how to handle interrupts and notifications in Meadow.
 ---

-# Interrupts & Notifications

 Meadow has two complementary approaches to notifications when interrupts (changes) happen on inputs.
 The first is the classic .NET Eventing pattern, in which an `event` is raised on change, and the second is an `IObservable` pattern, which is a more powerful and flexible _reactive_-style approach.